knedlicc/ctu_token_checker/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**chain:** The blockchain network to use.
 Defaults to 'eth'. `!Note: currently only Ethereum is supported`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**limit:** The maximum number of tokens to fetch.
-Must be an integer between 1 and 10000.
+Must be an integer between 1 and 100.
 Defaults to 10.

 **Request:** GET /direct/balance/0x40B38765696e3d5d8d9d834D8AaD4bB6e418E489?chain=eth&limit=100

-**Response:** A JSON object containing the balances of all tokens in the wallet.
-Each key is a token symbol and the corresponding value is the balance of that token.
+**Response:** A JSON object containing the balances of all tokens in the wallet and the total value in USD.

 ### 2. Ethplorer API Balance Fetch